By Tim Lambert

 During the First World War Scarborough was bombarded by 2 German ships.
 On 16 December 1914 the Derfflinger and the Von Der Tann approached Scarborough and fired their guns at the town, killing 18 people.

 After the war, Scarborough recovered and continued to flourish.
 The council began slum clearance in the 1920s and the 1930s and the first council houses in Scarborough were built at that time.

 Meanwhile, the Futurist Theatre opened as a cinema in 1927 (it first became a theatre in 1958).
 A miniature railway opened in Scarborough in 1931 and an open-air theatre opened in 1932.

 In the 21st century, Scarborough is a flourishing town.
-Today the population of Scarborough is 61,000.
+In 2022 the population of Scarborough was 61,000.